 PATIENT CARE COORDINATOR

 Brenna Brown is a medical assistant with a passion for people.
-One of the newest members of our practice, she joined us in September 2019.
-She would love to help you with preoperative care, postoperative and catheter care, FMLA Paperwork and Title 19 Paperwork, or just be an ear to listen when you need it!
+Originally hailing from the east coast, she joined us in September 2019.
+She would love to help you with travel questions, preoperative care, postoperative and catheter care, FMLA Paperwork and Title 19 Paperwork, or just be an ear to listen when you need it!
 She has 8 years of customer service experience, and hopes to bring warmth and relief to every patient she gets to help!
-When Brenna isn't at the Hypospadias Specialty Center, you might find her at the park with her husband and dog, or in rehearsals for a local musical!
-For specific questions, Brenna can be reached at email@example.com.
+When Brenna isn’t at the Hypospadias Specialty Center, you might find her at the park with her husband and dog, or in rehearsals for a local musical!
+For specific questions, Brenna can be reached at firstname.lastname@example.org.

 Kyle Tillson, MA, LPC

 Kyle Tillson joined Hypospadias Specialty Center in 2016.
 His first-hand experiences as a patient led him to pursue his passion for helping others.
 He understands how important it is for individuals to develop their own strengths to overcome life’s challenges.
 Whether it’s struggling with decision-making about reconstruction, coping with body image and self-esteem related to hypospadias, or play therapy to reduce children’s anxiety, Kyle enjoys working through these issues with patients and their families.
 He received his Bachelor of Behavioral Science degree in Psychology in 2013 and his Masters of Arts in Marriage and Family Psychology in 2015.
 He is available for both in-house counseling and web-based sessions for our out-of-town families.
 In his time off, Kyle enjoys watching football with his family and playing soccer.
 To schedule a visit with Kyle please email email@example.com.